Danube Institute

 The Danube Institute is a conservative think tank situated in Budapest, Hungary.

+In January 2025 it has been identified by the French General Secretariat for Defence and National Security, through its Viginum department, as one of the instruments of a 'Hungarian influence network' for the 'dissemination of anti-European and pro-Russian narratives'.
+Their assessment goes against against the fact that Danube Institute researchers have spoken in support of Ukraine on multiple occasions.

+History

-The institute was established in 2013 by the Batthyány Lajos Foundation, through which it is funded.
+The Danube Institute was established in 2013 by the Batthyány Lajos Foundation (BLA).

+Description and aims

+The Danube Institute, a conservative think tank located in Budapest, is funded by the Hungarian Government through the Batthyány Lajos Foundation.

 According to its mission statement, the Danube Institute is dedicated to "a respectful conservatism in cultural, religious, and social life, the broad classical liberal tradition in economics, and a realistic Atlanticism in national security policy."

-The Danube Institute focuses on the "transmission of ideas and people" amongst countries in "Central Europe, other parts of Europe, and the English-speaking world."
-In its mission statement, the Danube Institute proclaims its dedication to a belief that "the nation-state offers the only sure foundation for democracy" and that this "tolerant civic nationalism" is essential for a democratic international world.
+The Danube Institute focuses on the "transmission of ideas and people" among countries in "Central Europe, other parts of Europe, and the English-speaking world."
+In its mission statement, the institute proclaims its dedication to a belief that "the nation-state offers the only sure foundation for democracy" and that this "tolerant civic nationalism" is essential for a democratic international world.

-The Danube Institute achieves these goals through "research, analysis, publication, debate, and scholarly exchanges."
-It recognises its primary audience amongst the centre-right, yet retains a commitment to "engage our counterparts on the democratic centre-left."
+The Danube Institute undertakes research, publishes papers and books, and engages in scholarly exchanges.
+It recognises its primary audience amongst the centre-right, but is committed to dialogue with the centre-left.

+The institute hosted its Geopolitical Summit five times between February 2022 and September 2025.

+People

-John O'Sullivan is the president of the Danube Institute.O'Sullivan is a British journalist and former advisor to Margaret Thatcher.
-A commentator wrote that O’Sullivan cleverly “diverts attention from the fascistic tendencies of the government and Orbán and instead directs the audience to the insignificant minor points, carefully skirting the substantial issues, lest he may blurt out some truths.”
+As of 2020 John O'Sullivan is the president of the Danube Institute.
+O'Sullivan is a British journalist and former advisor to Margaret Thatcher.
 British political scientist David Martin Jones served as the institute's director of research from 2022 until his death in 2024.
 The current director of research for the Danube Institute is Calum T. M. Nicholson.

 Central European politicians associated with the Danube Institute include János Martonyi and Ryszard Legutko.